Online Agnostic Multiclass Boosting: Dependence of on

 with an advantage parameter $0 < \gamma < 1$.
 By taking an affine transformation of $ \sigma_{y, \ell}(z)$, Definition \ref{WLC} can be equivalently expressed as approximately \textit{minimizing} a sequence of bounded, non-negative \textit{loss} functions

 with an advantage parameter $\gamma > 1$.
-By redefining weak learning in terms of bounded, non-negative loss functions, we can tap into the rich literature of Prediction with Expert Advice (for more details see \cite{10.5555/1137817}) to construct online agnostic weak learners.
-Specifically, we will use the celebrated Randomized Exponential Weighted Average (REWA) algorithm to explicitly construct agnostic weak online learners for two types of finite hypothesis classes: the set of discretized weight matrices and the set of discretized multiclass decision trees of depth $1$.
+By redefining weak learning in terms of bounded, non-negative loss functions, we can tap into the rich literature of Prediction with Expert Advice to construct online agnostic weak learners.
+Specifically, we will use the celebrated (Randomized) Exponential Weights Algorithm (EWA).
+A nice fact about the EWA is that for 0-1 losses $\tilde{L}_{y_t}(z_t) = \mathbbm{1}\{z_t \neq y_t\}$, and any \textit{finite} set of experts $\mathcal{H}$, it enjoys the regret bound